-8.3.4 Clock Settings
+7.3.4 Clock Settings

-Determines how the controller clock is set
+Determines how the module clock is set

-- Set Current Time Enables manual entry of the date and time. - o Date (in YYYY-MM-DD format) - Local Time (formatted as HH:MM AM/PM) - Remote NTP Server Obtains date and time from an NTP (Network Time Protocol) server.
+- Set Current Time Enables manual entry of the date and time. - Date (in YYYY-MM-DD format) - Local Time (formatted as HH:MM AM/PM) - Remote NTP Server Obtains date and time from an NTP (Network Time Protocol) server.